danReynolds/Learnings/Ruby/Chapter3.md

 So if we made objects a and b both of class Word, a.print(b) cannot call b.word, even though print is method from another instance of the Word class.
 Only the current object b can call its methods using `self`.
 This is different from C++ for example where the described situation would be allowed.

+Protected is used in Ruby when objects need to access the internal state of other objects of the same or derived classes.

+In Ruby, variables are references to objects.
+Creating a new variable does not create a new object, so situations like the following can occur:

+		person1 = "Tim"
+		person2 = person1
+		person1[0] = 'J'

+		puts "#{person1} #{person2}"

+This outputs "*Jim Jim*" because person2 is pointing at person1, the object of which changes when mutated on the third line.

+Assigning person1 to person2 does not create a new object, but copies reference to person2 so that both 1 and 2 refer to the same object.

+To explicitly create a new object, use the `dup` method with duplicates the referenced object.